Overview of the Community Options Waiver

 Eligibility Requirements for Maryland’s Community Options Waiver

-The Community Options Waiver is for Maryland residents who are elderly (65+) or younger (18-64) if physically disabled and at risk of nursing home placement.
-Disabled persons who enroll prior to turning 64 can continue to receive waiver services upon turning 65.
+The Community Options Waiver is for Maryland residents who are elderly (aged 65+) or younger (aged 18-64) if physically disabled and at risk of nursing home placement.
+Persons who are disabled who enroll prior to turning 64 years old can continue to receive Waiver services upon turning 65.
 Additional eligibility criteria are as follows below.

 Financial Criteria: Income, Assets & Home Ownership

-The applicant income limit is equivalent to 300% of the Federal Benefit Rate (FBR), which increases on an annual basis in January.
-In 2021, an applicant, regardless of marital status, can have a monthly income up to $2,382.
-When both spouses are applicants, each spouse is considered individually, with each spouse allowed income up to $2,382 / month.
-When only one spouse is an applicant, the income of the non-applicant spouse is not counted towards the income eligibility of his/her spouse.
-Furthermore, monthly income from the applicant spouse can be transferred to the non-applicant spouse as a spousal income allowance, also called a monthly maintenance needs allowance.
-The maximum amount that can be transferred is $3,260 / month (effective July 2021 – June 2021) and is intended to ensure the non-applicant spouse has a minimum monthly income of this amount.
-Non-applicant spouses who have their own income equal to or greater than this amount are not entitled to a spousal income allowance.
+The applicant income limit is equivalent to 300% of the Federal Benefit Rate (FBR), which increases annually in January.
+In 2023, an applicant, regardless of marital status, can have a monthly income up to $2,742.
+When both spouses are applicants, each spouse is considered individually, with each spouse allowed income up to $2,742 / month.
+When only one spouse is an applicant, the income of the non-applicant spouse is not counted towards the income eligibility of their spouse.
+Furthermore, monthly income from the applicant spouse can be transferred to the non-applicant spouse as a Spousal Income Allowance, also called a Monthly Maintenance Needs Allowance.

 Some assets are not counted towards Medicaid’s asset limit.
 These generally include an applicant’s primary home, household furnishings and appliances, personal effects, and a vehicle.